Supergiovane/KNXUltimate/README.md

 ## KNX/IP Secure: Quick Examples

 Below are progressively richer examples to connect to a KNX/IP Secure gateway and listen for telegrams with decrypted payloads.
-These are meant to be copy‑pasted inline (no files are added under `examples/`).
+These are meant to be copy-pasted inline (no files are added under `examples/`).
 All snippets assume TypeScript/Node 18+.

 Important notes
 - The client emits the full datagram on `indication`, and its `cEMIMessage` is already plain (decrypted) when keys are available in your ETS keyring.
 - Never commit your `.knxkeys` file.
 Keep its path/password in environment variables or local config.
 - Alternative to `knxkeys_file_path`: pass the raw keyring bytes via `secureTunnelConfig.knxkeys_buffer` (still requires `knxkeys_password`).
-- Secure TCP tunnel auto‑select: if `secureTunnelConfig.tunnelInterfaceIndividualAddress` is omitted or empty, the client tries all interfaces found in the ETS keyring until authentication and connect succeed, then proceeds and keeps the tunnel open.
+- Secure TCP tunnel auto-select: if `secureTunnelConfig.tunnelInterfaceIndividualAddress` is omitted or empty, the client tries all interfaces found in the ETS keyring until authentication and connect succeed, then proceeds and keeps the tunnel open.
 The chosen IA is exposed on `client._options.secureTunnelConfig.tunnelInterfaceIndividualAddress` after connect.

 ### 1) Minimal secure tunnelling (TCP) listener